OpenSourceEBike/OpenSourceEBike.github.io/build_EScooter_Xiaomi_M365/build_EScooter_Xiaomi_M365.md

 This is the logic sequence I did for the build:
 1. Connect the VESC to the motor, make the motor rotate and configure the VESC.
-2. Build the EScooter board, connect to the VESC, to the Xaomi M365 dash board and eral lights.
+2. Build the EScooter board, connect to the VESC, to the Xaomi M365 dash board and rear lights.
-3. Do the final installation, protect the various cables and protect the connections to make sure they do not get loose.
+3. Do the final installation, protect the various cables and protect the connections to make sure they do not get loose or break.

 # VESC Motor controller